metamath/lamp-guide/docs/11/index.md

    ( tan ` &C1 ) = ( ( sin ` &C1 ) / ( cos ` &C1 ) ) )
 ~~~~

-We'll need to replace the work variables with other
+We'll need to globally substitute the work variables with other
 symbols or expressions to complete the proof.

 #### Completing the work to expand the definition of tangent